snipevx/snipevx.github.io/src/content/posts/leprechaun-analysis.md

 ![alt text](./images/leprechaun/s7.png)

 Before that we see a function called `sub_401640` that simply checks whether the subkey `Software\\LeprechaunHvnc` is present in the location `HKEY_CURRENT_USER`, basically it checks if the implant is present on the target.
-If its not present, this function is responsible for downloading the implant.
+If it's not present, this function is responsible for downloading the implant.

 ![alt text](./images/leprechaun/s8.png)

 #### Function 1 - `sub_4012A0`

-The first thing we find is, the malware is utilising the `GetUserName` function to enumerate whether the current active user is an administrator or a normal user.
+The first thing we find is, the malware is utilising the `GetUserName` function to check the current user.

 ![alt text](./images/leprechaun/s9.png)